tlevine/dada.pink/vlermv/index.rst

 Review so far
 ^^^^^^^^^^^^^^^^

+1. How vlermv works
+2. **How I use it**
+3. How it relates to testing and debugging
+4. Interesting parts of the implementation
+5. When to use other tools instead

 How I use Vlermv
 ----------------------------------------------
 I use Vlermv through the ``cache`` decorator most of the time, and